slicervm/docs.slicervm.com/docs/examples/ha-k3s.md

 ```

 Copy nodes.json back to your workstation.

+On your workstation, add any routes that are specified so you can access the VMs on their own network.

 Check the options like disabling Traefik, so that you can install Ingress Nginx or Istio instead.